-Decentralised systems are an increasing part of the Australian landscape as they are considered to be environmentally sustainable due to their predisposition to low-cost water recycling.
+Decentralised systems are an increasing part of the Australian landscape as they are considered to be environmentally sustainable due to their predisposition to low-cost water recycling and providing for nature based solutions to be adopted.
 Being larger than a single house but smaller than a town can lead to treatment difficulties due to the diverse quality of the inflow wastewater, its volume, and patterns of its generation.
 The increasing cost of headwork charges and the connections to centralised sewer systems make decentralised treatment options financially attractive.

 Specialised technologies are essential to the treatment chain of decentralised wastewater treatment solutions.
 The Arris Zetos filter for sewage treatment plants is such a specialised technology which can significantly assist in the remediation of contaminants of concern in the treatment chain, while significantly reducing the expected capital, operating and capital cost of the treatment solution.
-Arris uses a combination of robust and reliable technologies from a wide range of suppliers to construct its treatment chains.
+Arris uses a combination of robust and reliable technologies from a wide range of suppliers to construct its treatment chains with a preference for nature based solutions.
 Arris’ practical experience in the long-term operation and maintenance of treatment chains in regional and remote locations has shown there is no substitution for quality and reliability.

 One of our historical major projects is the Woodford Folk Festival which has an average daily attendance of approximately 25,000 people; resulting in 130,000 people over the course of a typical festival.
 Arris designed, constructed and operates the wastewater treatment plant and water recycling scheme that successfully handles the highly variable water flows such a festival generates.